-Although the EU should certainly consider a regional approach to CPP for problems that involve multiple states/stakeholders, it must conduct regular reviews of the value-added of regional strategies.
+Although the EU should certainly consider a regional approach to conflict prevention and peacebuilding for problems that involve multiple states/stakeholders, it must conduct regular reviews of the value-added of regional strategies.
 Following such reviews, EU member states and the CMPD/CPCC should be ready to make substantial changes to the mandate and resources of a CSDP mission in order to effectively meet its objectives, including – if necessary – narrowing the mandate or even terminating the mission.

 Published: 23 March 2018